pipeforce/pipeforce.github.io/docs/tutorials/140_create-bpmn-workflow.md

 ![](../img/Bildschirmfoto.png)

-If you now start the workflow new, you are able to see this additional information (requester email) in the task form of the Reviewer.
+If you now start the workflow, you are able to see this additional information (requester email) in the task form of the Reviewer.